softalker/archetypes/README.md

 - package (${groupId by default})

 You must provide this properties alongside the selected archetype required properties (if any):
-- As command line arguments (e.g. `mvn archetype:generate ... -DgroupId=...`) what will work in any (batch/interactive) mode
+- As command line arguments (e.g. `mvn archetype:generate ... -DgroupId=...`) what will work in batch and interactive modes
-- One by one, when requested, only when running in interactive mode: `mvn archetype:generate -DinteractiveMode=true -DaskForDefaultPropertyValues=true` (the second argument makes archetype specific properties with default values behave the same its generic archetype counterparts do)
+- One by one, when requested, in interactive mode: `mvn archetype:generate -DinteractiveMode=true -DaskForDefaultPropertyValues=true` (the first argument forces interactive mode, the default, if batch configuration is in place.
+The second one makes archetype specific properties with default values behave the same its generic archetype counterparts do)

 An example:
 ```